Web Loom logo

 Chapter 13: Reactive State Management Patterns

 This chapter steps back from framework-specific implementations to examine reactive state patterns in general terms.
-We'll explore the core concepts—signals, observables, and stores—and see how different libraries implement these patterns.
-The goal isn't to prescribe a specific library, but to teach you the underlying principles so you can choose the right approach for your application or even build your own implementation.
+Signals are the reactive primitive that powers every ViewModel in this book, so we'll start there and go deep.
+Then we'll look at two complementary patterns—observables (RxJS, used as an opt-in interop layer, not the default) and stores (store-core)—and see where each still earns its place.
+The goal isn't to prescribe a specific library for every situation, but to teach you the underlying principles so you can choose the right tool for a given problem.

 Why Reactive State Matters for MVVM